KevinBeltran23/csc307_154734/README.md

-Run "npm run dev" from react-frontend
+Run "npm start" from root